 Through the school year, the Evergreen administration and staff will implement a Positive Behavioral Interventions and Support (PBIS) system.
 The Evergreen Elementary School PBIS system is centered on the fundamental behaviors of being "Respectful, Responsible, and Ready to Learn".
 A key element of Evergreen's PBIS system is the recognition of student behavior that reflects these fundamental behaviors that we have termed our "Falcon Fundamentals."
 Methods to encourage positive behaviors include awards, tickets, and incentives.
-Positive behaviors that will be encouraged throughout the year can be found at the back of the handbook in the Evergreen Behavior Matrix.
+Positive behaviors that will be encouraged throughout the year can be found on pagse 28-29.